justbldwn/gcp-backup-exercise/README.md

 #### Usage:
 - [x] Setup a scheduled job **daily at 11PM EST** to run the GCP backup workflow.
-- [x] Setup an alerting policy to send an email for jobs that catch failures in the Cloud Functions
+- [x] Setup an alerting policy to send an email for jobs that catch failures in the Cloud Functions steps.

 ### Google Pub/Sub